ccsimmi/studious.dev/src/pages/blog/markdown-style-guide.md

 title: 'Markdown Style Guide'
 description: 'Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.'
 pubDate: 'Jul 01 2022'
-heroImage: '/images/galaxy.jpg'
+heroImage: '/images/city/city-small.jpg'
-alt: "The milky way"
+alt: 'City skyline in the night sky'
+srcset: '/images/city/city-small.jpg 640w,
+/images/city/city-large.jpg 1920w'
 ---

 Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.